Last updated in March 2016

 Scientific and technological cooperation

 The biggest project in recent years was the construction of a tsunami early-warning system, on which an agreement was concluded in the wake of the 2004 tsunami.
 Germany provided some EUR 53 million in funding for this purpose.
-A large number of institutions on both sides are involved in the project, the German side being headed by the German Research Centre for Geosciences in Potsdam and the Indonesian side by the Indonesian Agency for Meteorology, Climatology and Geophysics (BKMG).
-Construction of the system is largely completed; its final handover to the Indonesian authorities took place in March 2011.
-There is, however, a follow-up project entitled PROTECTS that focuses on capacity-building measures and efforts to ensure the system’s sustainability, was concluded at the end of March 2014.
+A large number of institutions on both sides are involved in the project, the German side being headed by the German Research Centre for Geosciences (GFZ) in Potsdam and the Indonesian side by the Indonesian Agency for Meteorology, Climatology and Geophysics (BKMG).
+Construction of the system is completed; it was handed over to the Indonesian authorities in March 2011.
+The follow-up project PROTECTS, which also included capacity-building measures and efforts to ensure the system’s sustainability, was concluded at the end of March 2014.
 The BMKG has tasked a German consortium with the job of providing continued services for the system in cooperation with the GFZ.

 Another priority area of bilateral cooperation is Indonesia’s proposed construction of a National Innovation System.
 The German side provided assistance here a number of years ago by presenting a study on Indonesia’s research and technology landscape.
-Implementation of the proposals contained in this study constitutes an integral part of the planned National Innovation System.
-To this end, efforts are to be made to strengthen ties between the business and research communities in Indonesia are to be strengthened, which is why the German side is helping to build Business Technology Centres by seconding a CIM expert.
+Implementation of the proposals contained in this study constitutes an integral part of the newly emerging National Innovation System.
+To this end, efforts are to be made to strengthen ties between the business and scientific communities in Indonesia as well.
+The German side has helped to build Business Technology Centres by seconding a CIM expert.
 The work was completed in 2014.

 In the area of biotechnology, work on biodiversity is continuing and is being extended to include cooperation between German and Indonesian research collections.
 Indonesia offers an inexhaustible wealth of biodiversity.
 In June 2013, the so-called White Paper laying out a joint strategy to identify medically relevant substances based on biodiversity was adopted by the BMBF and RISTEK.
-To begin with, joint project proposals are being developed.
+Eight project proposals have since been submitted and funding could begin in 2015.
 In the area of environmental research, the German Research Foundation’s (DFG) special research area on the ecological and socio-economic function of tropical forests and the analysis of monocultures, focusing on Jambi, Sumatra, commenced work with an opening workshop in June 2012.

 The long-standing cooperation in marine research is continuing with the launch of the SPICE III project, but it is being expanded by a separate agreement with Indonesia’s Ministry of Marine Affairs and Fisheries.
 The Science for Indonesia Marine Ecosystems and Fisheries (SIMEF) agreement was signed in November 2014.
 Research here focuses on marine biodiversity, climate change and coral reef and mangrove ecology.